 There are a number of ticket options available.
-Before you buy passes make sure you explore discount options for military, locals, and College of William and Mary Alumni.
+Before buying passes, make sure you explore discount options for military, locals, and College of William and Mary Alumni.
 In addition, CW runs specials and offers season passes.
 Carriage rides, ghost tours, and other special activities require additional tickets.
-You can find this information and purchase tickets online, through the Colonial Williamsburg Explorer App, in-person at the Colonial Williamsburg Visitor Center, or at a ticketing location on Duke of Gloucester Street.
+You can find this information and purchase tickets online, through the Colonial Williamsburg Explorer app, in-person at the Colonial Williamsburg Visitor Center, or a ticketing location on Duke of Gloucester Street.

 But an admissions ticket gives you entry into the Trade Shops and Historic Sites.
 With a ticket, you can watch (and participate in) theatrical presentations and tour buildings.

 4. How Do I Plan My Day in Colonial Williamsburg With Children?

 Each day there is a schedule of events available online, on the Colonial Williamsburg Explorer app, and throughout the historic area.
 The list of programs is divided into morning, afternoon, and evening and provides times, locations, and a special designation if it is a family program intended for young children.
 The schedule also lets you know additional costs and if the event is not recommended for young children, such as “To Hang a Pirate,” the trial of one of Blackbeard’s crew.